On some arithmetic properties of automorphic forms of GL(m) over a division algebra: Spaces of automorphic cohomology and rational structures

 Now, let $r\neq1$, i.e., $P'\neq G'$.
 By the very construction of the space $\mathcal A_{\mathcal J,\{P'\},\varphi_{P'}}(G')$, cf. Section \ref{sect:automf}, and the regularity of $E_\mu$, there is an isomorphism of $G'(\A_f)$-modules

-where $\tilde\Pi'$ is as in Section \ref{sect:automf} and $S(\a^{G'}_{P',\C})$ is the algebra of differential operators on the finite-dimensional complex space $\a^{G'}_{P',\C}$ of variables of the Eisenstein series attached to $\tilde\Pi'$.
+where $\tilde\Pi'$ is as in Section \ref{sect:automf} and $S(\check\a^{G'}_{P',\C})$ is the algebra of differential operators on the finite-dimensional complex space $\check\a^{G'}_{P',\C}$ of variables of the Eisenstein series attached to $\tilde\Pi'$.
 All relevant details concerning this construction are contained in Franke--Schwermer \cite{schwfr} 1.2-1.4, 3.3 to which we refer.
 The existence of the above isomorphism is proved in Franke \cite{franke} Thm.
 19 II.
-Let $\m'_\infty$ be the reductive Lie algebra obtained from $\l'_\infty$ by quotienting out the diagonally embedded commutative Lie algebra $\a^{G'}_{P'}\hookrightarrow\l'_\infty$ and $K'_{L',\infty}$ be the intersection $K'^\circ_\infty\cap L'_\infty$.
+(See \cite{grob2} Cor.\ 16 for a version, which takes the given cuspidal support into account.)
+Let $\m'_\infty$ be the reductive Lie algebra obtained from $\l'_\infty$ by dividing out the diagonally embedded commutative Lie algebra $\a^{G'}_{P'}\hookrightarrow\l'_\infty$ and $K'_{L',\infty}$ be the intersection $K'^\circ_\infty\cap L'_\infty$.
 Then, in \cite{franke}, pp. 256-257, it is shown that as a $G'(\A_f)$-module,

 where $E_{\mu_w,\m'_\infty}$ is a uniquely determined highest weight representation of $\m'_\infty$ and $l$ is a certain shift in degrees.
 In fact, $E_{\mu_w,\m'_\infty}$ is the restriction of the irreducible $L'_\infty$-representation $E_{\mu_w}$ of highest weight $\mu_w=w(\mu+\rho)-\rho$, $w$ being a uniquely determined Kostant representative in $W^{P'}$, cf. Borel--Wallach \cite{bowa} III 1.4 and III 3.3 for a definition of $W^{P'}$ and the uniqueness of $w$.
 Then, the shift in degrees $l$ equals the length $l(w)$ of $w$, see again \cite{bowa} III 3.3.
 On the other hand, directly by \cite{bowa}, III Thm.\ 3.3, one obtains that